BridgesLab/PrecisionNutrition/Human Genetics/mr-calcium-validation.html.md

 ## Purpose

 To validate SNPs for calcium GWAS using those identified using UK Biobank.
-This script can be found in /Users/davebrid/Documents/GitHub/PrecisionNutrition/Human Genetics and was most recently run on Wed Oct 29 16:22:17 2025
+This script can be found in /Users/davebrid/Documents/GitHub/PrecisionNutrition/Human Genetics and was most recently run on Thu Oct 30 10:44:44 2025

 ## Data Entry